 - Add the cold 5 tablespoons unsalted butter to the mixing bowl.5 tablespoons unsalted butterUse a pastry blender to chop in the butter into the flour.
 These cold butter shreds are what helps make the flaky layers!
 You want the final mixture to look like flour with a lot of butter crumbs.

-- *If you don't have a pastry blender, you can freeze the butter and use a cheese grater to shred the frozen butter into the dry ingredients.
+- *If you do not have a pastry blender, you can freeze the butter and use a cheese grater to shred the frozen butter into the dry ingredients.

 - Add the 1 cup milk to the bowl and mix to form a nice dough ball.
 It should be soft, firm, and workable.
 Do not overwork the dough or the butter bits will melt.